The surname Yeo is derived from an old word for stream or river, see The origin of the surname.

 – The surname Yaw in Scotland

-The surname Yeo in Mexico is included, but it might be a variant of a Spanish surname – see Mexico.
+The surname Yeo in Mexico is included, even though it might be a variant of a Spanish surname – see Mexico.

 Please use the Contact Us page to get in touch – we will respond by email.
-We can handle telephone or postal enquiries, but only by prior arrangement.
+If necessary, we can handle telephone and postal enquiries by prior arrangement.

 Notes